Lecture 3: ML fundamentals

 - A decision tree model with no depth (the default

-in sklearn) is likely to perform very well on the deployment data.
+max_depth in sklearn) is likely to perform very well on the deployment data.

 - Data splitting helps us assess how well our model would generalize.

-- Deployment data is only scored once.
+- Deployment data is scored only once.

 - Validation data could be used for hyperparameter optimization.